smajert/FaviconGen/readme.md

 While the results are not terribly impressive, the diversity of images that even the small diffusion model used here can generate is quite astounding.
-With some tuning, better results are certainly possible (especially if you have a newer GPU than my aging 1070Ti).
+With some tuning, better results are certainly possible.

 ## Installation
 Note: If you do not have an Nvidia GPU, this will probably not work.